The Peloponnese is one of my favourite areas in Greece. This guide will show you what to see and things to do in Peloponnese Greece.

 Over the last two millennia, the Peloponnese became a Roman and later Byzantine province, but was also raided by Slavs, Arabs, the Franks, the Venetians and the Ottoman Turks in the 14th century.

 After the Greek War of Independence which started in 1821, the Peloponnese was one of the first areas that was included in independent Greece.
-The picturesque city of Nafplion then became the first capital of the newly founded country, until the status was transferred to Athens.
+The picturesque city of Nafplio then became the first capital of the newly founded country, until the status was transferred to Athens.

 Best Places to visit in Peloponnese